Maryland History Day

 Welcome Maryland History Day Teachers

-Are you going to the State Contest?
+Are you a History Day fan?
 Consider judging!
-You'll be able to support your students by being present at the contest and by contributing to the success of the contest day by helping other students excel!
+You'll see more project examples, and be able to contribute to the success of other students!
 Register to judge by creating a new account with a new email and username.

 THANK YOU for your tireless support of Maryland students and your work on behalf of Maryland History Day.
 We are thrilled to honor two of many outstanding Maryland History Day teachers at our state contest.